VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 <!-- @format -->

-Local Game tutorial:
+# Local Game tutorial :lion:

 Welcome in the first ud-viz game tutorial.
-Lines will be add step by step if you want to see complete files go to [LocalGame](../../examples/LocalGame.html) et le projet complet est stoqué dans le dossier [examples](../../examples).
-At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some sphere !
+We will proceed step by step, if you want to consult the complete project, you can find it in this [folder](../../examples).
+At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres !

 ![Zeppelin](./Pictures/zeppelin.gif)